Online Resource Allocation with Convex-set Machine-Learned Advice: Introduction

 However, firms face the challenge of making real-time decisions to allocate their limited resources to incoming demand while lacking precise knowledge of future demand.
 This challenge arises due to the inherent trade-off between allocating resources, such as seats, to low-reward demand, such as leisure travelers, and reserving resources for potential high-reward demand, such as business travelers.

 To address this trade-off, researchers have extensively studied two main models.
 The first model is the adversarial arrival model (\cite{ball2009toward}), which assumes no forecast about demand is available.
 However, in practice, the demand process is typically not the worst-case scenario and may exhibit some level of predictability.
-Consequently, the resulting algorithms under this regime tend to be overly conservative as we also show in Section \ref{sec:simulations}.
+Consequently, the resulting algorithms under this regime tend to be overly conservative, as demonstrated in our numerical studies in Section \ref{sec:simulations}.
 The second model is the stochastic model, which assumes perfect knowledge of the demand process, with the assumption that low-reward demand arrives before high-reward demand \citep{littlewood2005special}.
 However, demand prediction is often challenging, especially in new and non-stationary settings that arise due to factors like seasonality or natural crises.

 In this work, we aim to bridge the gap between the two models by augmenting the adversarial model with a demand forecast in the form of a convex uncertainty set.
-This uncertainty set that we refer to as \emph{machine-learned advice} is obtained through machine learning or data-driven robust optimization algorithms.
+This uncertainty set that we refer to as \emph{machine-learned advice} is obtained through data-driven robust optimization algorithms.
 Despite the success and ubiquity of these techniques across many domains, leveraging them in online decision-making, such as the aforementioned resource allocation problem, presents significant challenges.
-The key challenge lies in effectively managing errors and biases in the forecast that inevitably exist, ensuring robust and reliable decision-making in the face of uncertain demand.
+The key challenge lies in effectively managing errors and biases in the forecast that inevitably exist.

 To account for this challenge, we go beyond having a point estimate for the demand vector (i.e., the number of customers of different types) as done in \cite{balseiro2022single}.
 (For a detailed comparison between our work and \cite{balseiro2022single}, refer to Sections \ref{sec:otherrelated} and \ref{sec:simulations}.)
 Instead, we adopt the approach of utilizing an uncertainty set for the demand vector.
 This modeling choice that also covers a point estimate as its special case offers several advantages: